actpohabtNS/hackademy-exam/README.md

 ## NOTE

-When registering a user, provide a correct email (containing @ symbol) and a password >= 7 symbols, containing at least one digit.
+When registering a user, provide a correct email (containing @ symbol) and a password at least 8 characters long.
 Sorry for the inconvenience.

-(this condition was removed in *after-deadline* branch)
+(this condition was reduced to 4 in *after-deadline* branch)